 Air Resistance Conclusion

 Minimizing air resistance and optimizing aerodynamic performance remains one of the key challenges for designers in the car manufacturing industry.
-It is no longer the exclusive domain of race car engineers and has a real tangible influence on various aspects of performance of consumer-grade vehicles, including fuel consumption, passenger comfort, and more.
-However, there is no denying that the emergence of virtual prototyping and simulation tools have made tackling this problem far easier than before.
+It is no longer the exclusive domain of race car engineers and has a real tangible influence on various aspects of the performance of consumer-grade vehicles, including fuel consumption, passenger comfort, and more.
+However, there is no denying that the emergence of virtual prototyping and simulation tools has made tackling this problem far easier than before.
 If you want to learn more about how to minimize air resistance using engineering simulation, start a free trial with SimScale and leverage the platform’s CFD functionalities to optimize your own designs.

 To learn how to use SimScale, watch the “How to Optimize Race Cars with Cloud-Based CFD” webinar in partnership with Racecar Engineering magazine.
 Just fill out this short form and it will play automatically.